theREDspace/phaser2-flump-plugin/README.md

 ## Additional features
 - Symbol pooling
 - Ability to reuse movie symbols to play different animations
+- Ability to adjust the playback speed of an animation

 # Dependencies
 ## Phaser